 And now the action begins.
 Start by collecting trash samples from various locations in your company and round up all the trash by the end of the week.
 You may want to label all the trash bags with the name of the department they came from.

-Next, check the weight of the trash as well as the recyclables to know what the trash is and what you recycle every week.
+Next, check the weight of the trash and the recyclables to know what the trash is and what you recycle every week.
 Next, sort everything in separate boxes, taking note of the recyclables mixed with waste, i.e., materials that haven’t been disposed of properly.
 Once your team has sorted everything, you want to find out the weight of each category.
 You can record the entire process using your clipboard, pen, camera, and phone.

 After sorting the trash, the next step is to analyze your findings.
 You want to calculate your waste diversion rate, which is the rate of the weight of your recyclables divided by the overall weight of your trash.
 You also want to examine the weights of different categories, including waste not correctly disposed of.
 Take note of the mistakes made and identify areas of improvement.
 You can choose a member of the team to create recommendations and determine waste diversion goals for the company.